Peugeot Pars: Versions

 The Peugeot Pars has been made in multiple variants.
 The 16V, ELX and LX models use more powerful PSA 16-valve engines and a few other improvements.

 Peugeot Pars

-The initial Peugeot Pars version, introduced in early 2000.
-The car is powered by a 1.8-liter 8-valve XU7JP/L3 engine capable of producing 100 PS and 153 Nm of torque.
-Iran Khodro first offered this engine for Pars and shortly after, it also used it in the Samand and Peugeot 405 GLX 1.8i.
-In 2014, the dashboard of this car was updated and the side mirrors were equipped with turn signals, which was released under the name Pars Sal.
-The CNG version of this car was discontinued in 2021.
-In 2022, Iran Khodro Company used the XU7P engine for the Pars Normal car, replacing the XU7JP/L3 engine.
-The customized version of this car has the options of aluminum rims, rear disc brakes, and rear tinted glass.
+The initial variation of the Peugeot Pars, was introduced in early 2000 by Iran Khodro/IKCO.
+The car was powered by a 1.8-liter 8-valve XU7JP/L3 engine capable of producing 100 PS and 153 Nm of torque.
+The Pars was the first car to use this engine in the line-up of cars offered by IKCO. and shortly after, it was also used in the Samand and Peugeot 405 GLX 1.8i.
+In 2014, the dashboard was updated and almost completely redesigned (this type of dashboard design was later known as the sonata dashboard), and the side mirrors were equipped with turn signals, this specific model was released under the name Pars Sal (as in the year edition, سال in persian).
+The CNG/BiFuel variation of this car was discontinued in 2021.
+In 2022, Iran Khodro/IKCO used the XU7P engine for the Pars base model, replacing the XU7JP/L3 engine.
+The custom order (سفارشی in persian) variation of this car was available aluminum rims, rear disc brakes (rear drum brakes in other standard models), and tinted rear windows.